WoodWing/elvis-image-recognition/README.md

-# Introduction
+# 1. Introduction

-This integration is currently in **beta** stage.
+**NOTE: This integration is currently in beta stage, usage is at your own risk.
+The REST API is currently not secured so make surte you run this application sandboxed (behind a firewall).**

 The Elvis image recognition server is a nodejs server application that integrates Elvis with AI image recognition services from Google, Amazon and Clarifai.
 It uses these services to detect labels, landmarks and emotions.
-Labels can also be automatically translated using Google Translate.
-The server supports tagging of images right after they are imported in Elvis but it also features a built-in REST API to detect images that are already imported in Elvis.
+Labels can also be automatically translated to other languages (Google Translate).
+The recognition server supports tagging of images right after they are imported in Elvis but it also features a built-in REST API to detect images that are already imported in Elvis.

-**NOTE: The current implementation of the REST API is not secured!
-Run this application sandboxed - behind a firewall.**

 This readme describes how to setup the integration.
 Please read this [blog article](https://www.woodwing.com/blog/post/157564395070/ai-dam-five-ways-ai-can-make-life-easier-for) if you want to know more about Elvis and AI.

-# Prerequisites
+# 2. Prerequisites

 - Fully installed and licensed Elvis server (5.24 or higher).
 You can obtain Elvis via: https://www.woodwing.com/en/digital-asset-management-system
 - Server where the image recognition server can run (can be on the same machine where Elvis runs)
 - API user license

-# Installation steps
+# 3. Installation steps

-## Configure Elvis metadata fields
+## 3.1 Configure Elvis metadata fields

 Depending on your configuration and used services, you may need to add custom metadata fields to your Elvis installation.
 These custom metadata fields need to be configured in the `<Elvis Config>/custom-assetinfo.xml` file.
 Sample configuration files are provided in the `elvis-config` folder.

-## Optional: configure the Elvis Webhook
+## 3.2 Optional: configure the Elvis Webhook

 An Elvis webhook needs to be configured if you want to detect incoming images in Elvis.
 You can skip this step if you only want to use the REST API.